-During the 2025 year, Tourism Niagara-on-the-Lake split off from the Niagara-on-the-Lake Chamber of Commerce.
+During 2025, Tourism Niagara-on-the-Lake has been legally and fiscally separated from the Niagara-on-the-Lake Chamber of Commerce.
 This will be reflected in the 2025 financial statements.
-Management is evaluating the effects of this split.

 10. FINANCIAL INSTRUMENTS

 The organization is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
 The following analysis provides information about the organization's risk exposure and concentration as of December 31, 2024.
 Unless otherwise noted, it is management's opinion that the organization is not exposed to significant other price risks arising from these financial instruments, and the risks and management thereof have not changed in the past year.